oneHook/oneHookLibrarySwift/README.md

 # 🦅oneHookLibrary 🦅

-oneHookLibrary is a very ambiguous Library that aim to make iOS development even easier
+oneHookLibrary is a very ambiguous Library that aim to make iOS development even easier for iOS11 +

 - [Kotlin Style Code](#kotlin-style-code)
 - [Assets Script](#assets-script)